FUZZFACED

 AMERICAN STANDARD DELUXE STRATOCASTER

-It should be remembered that in 1989 Fender presented also the American Standard Deluxe Stratocaster which joined the Plus Series and the American Standard and remained in production for only one year.
-Equipped with three Lace Sensors Gold, this guitar is confused by many with the Strat Plus, but it can be distinguished because it lacks the Roller Nut and the Locking Tuners.
+It should be remembered that in 1989, Fender also introduced the American Standard Deluxe Stratocaster, which joined the Plus Series and the American Standard, remaining in production for only one year.
+Equipped with three Lace Sensor Gold pickups, this guitar is often confused with the Strat Plus but can be distinguished by the absence of the Roller Nut and locking tuners.

 Deluxe American Standard nut is different from the Plus Series one (Courtesy of Mario Cecil)